 For over a year I had this cute pink knit dress hanging in my closet that I never wore because it was just a little too short to get away with wearing in public.
 So I thought I would try to transform it from a dress into a super fashionable, wearable bodysuit!
-It turned out even better than I expected and now it’s a piece that I’ll wear all the time.
+I also found some groomsmen gifts in the closet while rummaging.
+The dress turned out even better than I expected and now it’s a piece that I’ll wear all the time.

 This DIY is incredibly easy and takes only 30 minutes to complete.
 You don’t need a sewing machine for this either (although it does help if you want to finish your seams, but not necessary!)

 - A tight knit dress – this DIY would be more difficult with a flowy dress, but not impossible!
 However if using a flowy dress, sewing would be necessary to fit the dress to your body.

 - E6000 glue